 - Component requirements:

-- vCenter Server 6.7 or later for Windows virtual machines, vCenter Server 7.0 Update 2 for Linux virtual machines.
+- vCenter Server 6.7 and later for Windows virtual machines, vCenter Server 7.0 Update 2 and later for Linux virtual machines.

 - Virtual machine encryption (to encrypt the virtual machine home files).

 - Key provider configured for vCenter Server.
 See Comparison of vSphere Key Providers.